yugabyte/yugabyte-db/docs/content/preview/contribute/docs/syntax-diagrams.md

 To add a new syntax rule or modify an existing one, edit the [_diagram definition file_](#diagram-definition-file).

 {{<note title="Note">}}
 If you are developing on a local machine, you need to restart Hugo after modifying the [_diagram definition file_](#diagram-definition-file) for the changes to be reflected on the local preview.
+Note that regenerating diagrams can take upwards of a minute or more, and longer if there are errors.
+Check the syntax of your rule carefully; refer to [Caveats](#caveats) for examples of errors you can encounter.
 {{</note>}}

 ### Add and modify syntax diagrams displayed on a page